 That’s worth a few hours planning!
 I love playing with images, as you can clearly see on these “masterpieces”: Here are 5 activities to get your students engaged and willing to speak in class.
 They are suitable for all types of classroom dynamics: pair work, group work or private students.
-1. Ask Answer Add - A Speaking Activity to Help Learners Maintain a Natural Conversation.
+1. Have you seen Ikea’s brilliant advertising campaign where they renamed some of its products according to the most common relationship problems that were googled in Sweden?
+This activity is ideal for A2 students and above.
+How?
+2. Ask Answer Add - A Speaking Activity to Help Learners Maintain a Natural Conversation.
 Ask Answer Add - A Speaking Activity to Help Learners Maintain a Natural Conversation Ask Answer Add is one of my favorite speaking activities and requires no resources in class.

 It is a very straightforward exercise and I’m sure it will really help your learners build their speaking skills and learn the invaluable skill of maintaining a conversation.
 The premise is quite simple, and it is suitable for any level of learner.
 In fact, I have been using this with a group of lower level non-English majors and with different class of higher level English majors and I have had equal success in both classes.
 The Secret Door - Step Through To The Unknown… FAKE IT TILL YOU MAKE IT.
 If I’m trying to keep a conversation going and you aren’t doing your part, I’ll stop.Unknown.